Skip to content

 Event Title

-Define the event name for the alert trigger condition; pre-defined template variables can be used.
+Define the event name for alert trigger conditions; pre-defined template variables can be used.

 Note